Skip to content ↓

 "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

-The Government set out it's definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
 At The Chaucer Infant and Nursery School these values are regularly promoted through high quality teaching, a rounded programme of assemblies and a positive behaviour policy allowing pupils to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

 Democracy